 It is important to note, that children develop at different rates and in different ways.
 Differences in development may be related to personality, temperament, and/or experiences.
 Some children may also have health needs that affect their development.
 You may find the Reasons for Concern brochure (PDF) helpful.

-For concerns regarding children birth to age three, call the California Department of Developmental Services (Outside Source) at 800-515-BABY (2229).
-You will be provided with information on resources in your local community or your Family Resource Center for parent-to-parent support.
+- You may call or visit on-line the California Department of Developmental Services at 800-515-BABY (2229).
+You will be provided information and resources available in your local community often through your local Family Resource Center who provides parent-to-parent support and information.

 - You may also speak to your child’s pediatrician who can developmentally assess your child and if appropriate, make referrals to local resources.

 If the child in your care is three years of age or older: